awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 1. The plugin launches a local server to listen to incoming connections on the localhost\.

-1. The plugin launches a web browser to request a SAML response over HTTPS from the specified SSO login URL federated identity provider endpoint\.
+1. The plugin launches a web browser to request a SAML response over HTTPS from the specified single sign\-on login URL federated identity provider endpoint\.

 1. The web browser follows the link and prompts the user to enter credentials\.